Subaru FB engine: FB25D

 The 2019 model year Subaru Forester was introduced at the 2018 New York International Auto Show with a revised version of the FB25 engine featuring direct injection, resulting in a slight boost in power and fuel economy.
-The seventh-generation 2020 model year Legacy and Outback also adopted the revised direct-injection FB25 as its base engine.
+The seventh-generation 2020 model year Legacy and Outback also adopted the revised direct-injection FB25D as its base engine.
+For Strong Hybrid applications, the engine makes 162 horsepower, with an additional electric motor rated at 118 hp and 199 pound-feet, can produce as much as 194 horsepower if combined.